Azure/openai-at-scale/README.md

 🌏 English | [日本語](README.ja.md)

-✨ **OpenAI at Scale** is a workshop by FastTrack for Azure team that helps customers to build and deploy simple ChatGPT UI application on Azure.
+✨ **OpenAI at Scale** is a workshop by **FastTrack for Azure in Microsoft** team that helps customers to build and deploy simple ChatGPT UI application on Azure.

 <img src="./docs/images/chatscreen.png" width="500" />